Introduction

 Personal Perspective

-As a professional gardener, I’m always thinking about reach, balance, and safety when it comes to hedge trimming — especially when a tool is aimed at homeowners rather than daily trade use.
+As a professional gardener, I’m always thinking about reach, balance, and safety when using hedge trimming tools, especially when they’re aimed more at homeowners than daily trade use.

 Terratek Cordless Pole Hedge Trimmer – Quick Overview